 New Venture Creation—the Timmons Model Opportunity is the Driver of Startups

-His model of entrepreneurship (from his seminal book, New Venture Creation, though he developed it in his Harvard doctoral dissertation in 1971) shows the variables that have to be present for startup, but it all starts with the opportunity.
+His actual model of entrepreneurship (from his seminal book, New Venture Creation, though he developed it in his Harvard doctoral dissertation in 1971) shows the variables that have to be present for startup, but it all starts with the opportunity.
 The two other critical factors of a successful venture are teams, and resources.
 The successful entrepreneur is one that can balance these three components with the purpose of creating value for all involved.

 - opportunity driven;